Identifying and eradicating bed bugs

 Live bed bugs

 Not everyone reacts to being bitten by a bed bug, but those who do will find small red spots on their skin that usually itch.
-This is usually the first sign of a bed bug infestation.
+This often is the first sign of a bed bug infestation.

 How to control bed bugs